Do you need to suffer to become resilient?

 Often in young adulthood decisions seems to weigh heavy and may be perceived as life-long, but it is in middle life and older adulthood that resilience really is being put to the test when we have to let go of decisions we made earlier on, or change them.
 Middle adulthood see people end long term relationships and start up new ones, progressing into new phases in their careers, often involved more in people management than in the technical side of things, and other challenges such as caring for an ageing generation might also challenge the individuals.

-Resilience, of course, is not just tied to life stage, but often observed when a particular life challenge has occurred: death of a loved one, diagnosis of a serious illness, loss or even gain of a lot of money.
-Resilience comes not from the circumstances, whether it is adversity or power, but from our reaction to it: not to be overwhelmed by the change, but to react with boldness and enthusiasm and constructive action!
+Of course, resilience is not just tied to life stage but often observed when a particular life challenge has occurred: the death of a loved one, diagnosis of a serious illness, loss or even gain of a lot of money.
+Resilience comes not from the circumstances, whether it is adversity or power, but from our reaction to it: not to be overwhelmed by the change but to react with boldness, enthusiasm, and constructive action!

-Coaching can be one way to do proactive boosting of your ability to recognise and exercise your resilience.
-Contact me at coach@coachmind.net or visit www.coachmind.net to find out more.
+Coaching can be one way to boost your ability to recognise and exercise your resilience proactively.
+Contact me at coach@coachmind.net.

 Leave a Comment